 Use Grammar Checkers to proofread your writing instantly.

-Try and get some feedback on the emails that you write in real life.
-This could be from your English Teacher or someone you know whose English is better than yours.
+Try and get some feedback on the emails that you write.
+This could be from your English Teacher or someone you know whose English is at a good level.

-Study the English in the emails you receive.
+Study the English in any emails you receive.
 If it is a well-written email, look carefully at some of the language used.
-Start your own phrase book and build a bank of phrases from the ones you receive and think would be useful in the future.
+Start your own phrase book by collecting a bank of phrases from what you hear or read all around you; they may be useful in the future.

 Author: Shanthi Cumaraswamy Streat